TuukkaOT/data_scripts/data_analysis/README.md

 - *temporal_analysis.py* analyses temporal features of audio files aligned into TextGrid files with [WebMAUS](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/WebMAUSBasic).
 - *extract_prominent_syllables.py* looks for the most prominent syllables in prominence files that have been extracted with the [Wavelet Prosody Toolkit](https://github.com/asuni/wavelet_prosody_toolkit) by Suni et al.
 - *prominence_labeler.py* annotates transcripts according to the prominence files.
-- *run_pca.py* runs a principal component analysis, a linear transformation technique for dimensionality reduction, on the latent space of a neural speech synthesizer.
+- *dimensionality_reduction.py* runs a dimensionality reduction algorith, PCA, T-SNE, or UMAP, on the latent space of a neural speech synthesizer and outputs the three first components.
-- *pca_visualization.py* plots principal components on a 1-3 dimensional plane.
+- *pca_visualization.py* plots the three first components on a 1-3 dimensional plane.